zammad/zammad-user-documentation/basics/service-ticket/settings/state.rst

 State colors
 ^^^^^^^^^^^^

-Zammad states are color coded.
-This helps you understanding the state of the ticket much faster in general – without having a look into details.
+Zammad states are color-coded.
+This helps you to understanding the state of the ticket much faster in general – without having a look into details.

 .. include:: /snippets/ticket-state-type-circles.rst